Header image courtesy of Bamboo Scenes

 The result of a collaboration between Aisho Miura Arts and Nanzuka, Aishonanzuka is one of the few galleries in Hong Kong largely specialising in Japanese art.
-They feature contemporary art from Japanese artists whose works challenge the norm.
+It features contemporary art from Japanese artists whose works challenge the norm.
 Expect to find quirky and often colourful works.
-Right now they’re hosting a solo exhibition by Swedish artist Joakim Ojanen—his first in Asia—featuring paintings, ceramic installations, and giant wooden sculptures.
+Past solo exhibitions include one by Swedish artist Joakim Ojanen—his first in Asia—featuring paintings, ceramic installations, and giant wooden sculptures.

 Aishonanzuka, G/F, Mee Lun House, 2–4 Mee Lun Street, Central